American Horror Story: Critical response

 The eighth season, American Horror Story: Apocalypse, received positive reviews from critics, with some considering it as an improvement over the recent seasons.
-Rotten Tomatoes reports that 79% of 193 critics gave the season a positive review.
+Rotten Tomatoes reports that 79% of 194 critics gave the season a positive review.
 The site's consensus is: "Ryan Murphy and his murderers' row of witchy performers literally save the world—and franchise—in Apocalypse, the series most ambitious crossover swing yet."
 It scored a 63 on Metacritic based on six reviews, indicating generally favorable reviews.

 The ninth season, American Horror Story: 1984, received critical acclaim.
-Rotten Tomatoes reports that 88% of 170 critics gave the season a positive review.
+Rotten Tomatoes reports that 88% of 170 critics gave the season a positive review, making it the highest-scored season on that site.
 The site's consensus is: "A near-perfect blend of slasher tropes and American Horror Storys trademark twists, 1984 is a bloody good time."